History Files

 914 (916)

 Edward the Elder of Wessex receives the submission of the Danish Jarl Thurketel of Bedford.
-(The Peterborough Chronicle, dealing with local territory, is regarded as more accurate than the ASC (Peterborough dates are in red.)
+(The Peterborough Chronicle, which deals with local events in local territory, is regarded as more accurate than the Anglo-Saxon Chronicle.
+Peterborough dates are shown in red.)

 915 (917)